Shaheed Sukhdev College of Business Studies: Academic programmes

-Apart from these, SSCBS offers multiple certificate courses such as FinTech, Data Analytics, Business Intelligence, and Digital Marketing.
+SSCBS offers several certificate courses, including FinTech, Data Analytics, Business Intelligence, and Digital Marketing.

-Admissions

-The selection criteria is based on CUET performance.
-In the year 2009, around 217 were selected out of over 20,000 applicants, making SSCBS one of the most competitive undergraduate colleges in India.
-The application process for this begins in April every year, with the entrance test being conducted on the first Sunday of June.

-The selection for B.Sc.
-Computer Science and PGDCA course is purely based on merit.

 Ranking

 SSCBS was ranked #92 among (all) colleges in India by the National Institutional Ranking Framework in 2023 and #1 among Bachelor of Business Administration (BBA) colleges in India by India Today in 2020 and 2021.

 Campus

 The campus is located on Dr. K.N.
 Katju Marg, Sector 16, Rohini, Delhi.
-The college campus has been built over an area of 5 acres covering a floor area of 217,800 square feet approximately.
-The college building has eight floors (including ground floor) along with a basement parking for staff and students.
-The college has a hostel for boys and girls with a capacity of 72 each.
-This campus was inaugurated in 2017, when the campus was shifted from its old location in Vivek Vihar to Rohini, Delhi.
+It covers an area of about 5 acres, with a floor area of approximately 217,800 square feet.
+The main building has eight floors, including the ground floor, along with basement parking for staff and students.
+It also houses separate hostels for men and women, with a stated capacity of 88 for men and 78 for women.
+The college moved to this campus in 2017, relocating from its former site in Vivek Vihar.